Dr. Qiyu (Jason) Zhang

 Awards and Honors

-Executive MBA "Most Valued Professor" finalist, EMBA class of 2012
+Executive MBA "Most Valued Professor" Award, EMBA class of 2012

 Dean's Teaching Excellence Award, Loyola University Maryland, 2011